redbear/Duo/docs/how_it_works.md

 ## <span id="4-run-system-part-2">4.
 Run System Part 2</span>

-The system part 2 is the core of the system.
+The system part 2 is the core of the Particle firmware.
 It runs the embedded FreeRTOS real-time operating system.
 Most of the system functionalities are integrated into system part 2.
-And the user application executes either in a separated thread or within the infinite loop of the main thread.
+And the user application executes either in a separated thread or within the [infinite loop](#426-Infinite-loop) of the main thread.

 ### <span id="41-pre-initialization">4.1 Pre-Initialization</span>